HowTo: ESPEasy / Wemos D1 Mini – Adapt ADC to another maximum voltage

 How does a voltage divider work?

 A simple voltage divider actually always consists of at least two resistors.
-In the circuit diagram below of the Wemos D1 Mini you can see a voltage divider in the red marked area.
+In the circuit diagram of the Wemos D1 Mini below you can see a voltage divider in the area marked red.

-If you are not interested in the function of a voltage divider, you can simply skip this part. 🙂
+If you are not interested in the function of a voltage divider, you can simply skip this paragraph. 🙂

 The "ADC" connection then leads to the actual ADC of the ESP8266.

-We are using a property of a series connection of two resistors here.
+A property of a series connection of two resistors is used here.

-For a series connection of two resistors, it is true, among other things, that the ratio of the total voltage to an individual voltage at one of the resistors is equal to the ratio of the total resistance to one of the individual resistors.
-That sounds complicated at first but is explained in the following. 🙂
+For a series connection of two resistors, the following applies, among other things, to the ratio of the total voltage to an individual voltage at one of the resistors is equal to the ratio of the total resistance to one of the individual resistors.
+This sounds complicated at first but is explained below. 🙂

-In advance: As a formula, the whole thing would look like this:
+First of all: As a formula the whole thing would look like this:

 or